shuttle-hq/shuttle-examples/actix-web/clerk/README.md

 # Using Clerk auth with a Rust Actix web backend

+This template uses Actix-web and the clerk-rs crate for providing authentication from Clerk in the backend.

+The frontend is a simple React app that uses Clerk's React components.

+The template simply shows a list of all signed up users after you sign in, but it can be extended to create a full app with authenticated endpoints.

+## How to use this template

 Clone this template with `cargo shuttle init --from shuttle-hq/shuttle-examples --subfolder actix-web/clerk`.

 Sign up at clerk.com, go to the dashboard and create an application with the sign-in options you prefer.